neubig/minbert-assignment/README.md

 We are asking you to submit in two ways:
 1. *Canvas:* a full code package, which will be checked by the TAs in the 1-2 weeks after the assignment for its executability.
-2. *ExplainaBoard:* which will grade your assignment immediately, so you can make sure that your accuracy matches what you would expect.
+2. *ExplainaBoard:* which will score your assignment immediately, so you can make sure that your accuracy matches what you would expect.

 #### Canvas Submission